David23232323/Market-Friend-/Readme.txt

 Go into main.py and execute it as a script.
 Users will need to pip install: requests, json, sk learn, numpy, and iex finance

-side note: execute data.py to update information, don't have to do this every time as things stored in StockData.txt mostly change only quarterly (takes around 2 hours to update)
+Side note: execute data.py to update information, don't have to do this every time as things stored in StockData.txt mostly change only quarterly (takes around 2 hours to update)

 Shortcuts:
 Press enter to search stocks instead of using the button.
 Use arrow keys to flip around returned stocks in analytics.